USB Issues | DriverFinder - We Make Drivers Work for You

 To change the drive letter to a higher character, click the Change button rather than the Add button.
 After that, the steps are the same; i.e., change the drive letter and click the OK button.

 Note: If the partition for the USB disk shows as a black bar, rather than a dark blue bar and is listed as Unallocated, that means the drive formatting is not recognized.
 This means that the disk needs to be formatted before it can be used.
-If there should be data on the USB drive, a data recovery tool needs to be used for retrieval of the files.
+If there data is expected to be present on the USB drive, a data recovery tool needs to be used for retrieval of the files.

 Unscrambling USB Device Error Messages